LucoLab/RNASEQ/README.md

 =============

-[TAPAS](https://github.com/LucoLab/RNASEQ) is the worklow we use in the lab to process RNA-SEQ.
+[TAPAS](https://github.com/LucoLab/RNASEQ) is the workflow we use in the lab to process RNA-SEQ.

 ---